-3) Minimum number of shares (available on orders for more than 100 shares);
+3) Minimum number of shares (available on orders for at least 100 shares);

 4) Time-in-force: Day, Immediate or Cancel, Fill or Kill, Good 'Til Date (with an expire time not to exceed the end of the current trading session);

-These message-layer constraints cannot be overridden by Computational Order Bidder Logic.
+These message-layer constraints cannot be overridden by Expressive Bidding and Bidder Logic.

-ORDER CANCELLATION, MODIFICATION, AND REPLACEMENT: the ATS does not support modification of resting orders, but Subscribers can cancel and replace orders with two separate cancellation and new order entry requests.
+ORDER CANCELLATION, MODIFICATION, AND REPLACEMENT: the ATS does not support modification of resting orders, but Subscribers can cancel and replace orders with either a single cancel-replace request or two separate cancellation and new order entry requests.
 Order entry and cancellation requests are processed as described in Part III Item 11(c).